What is A Capital Gains Tax?

-- If a buyer has a valid tax certificate at the time of closing, then the seller may avoid this possibility because the IRS may not consider the income derived from the sale of inventory to be ordinary or regular.
+- If a buyer has a valid tax certificate at the time of closing, then the IRS may not consider the income derived from the sale of inventory to be ordinary or regular.

 - The seller should consult with their attorney when handling this critical matter.